AlternateYT/ecsr-custom_modules/README.md

-Insert the raw code into ReplicatedStorage as a ModuleScript and rename them according to their file name on GitHub.
+Insert raw code into ReplicatedStorage as a ModuleScript and rename them according to their file name on GitHub.

 # FUNCTIONALITIES
 ## table